miromeir/axonius-pokedex/README.md

 Then navigate to http://localhost:3000 *due to dark magic localhost and 127.0.0.1 render different sizes for me.
 I suggest localhost but you can try both*

 ![](https://github.com/miromeir/axonius-pokedex/blob/main/Animation.gif?raw=true)

+Credits for 3D model by Liran Ohana.
+(Who happens to be my brother)